 First, you’ll take a train from Hua Lamphong Station in Bangkok to Aranyaprathet on the Cambodian border.
 From there, you’ll need to cross the border to the Cambodian town of Poi Pet, and then take a bus onward to Siem Reap.

 There are two train services a day from Bangkok to Aranyaprathet, the aforementioned border town in eastern Thailand.
-One train leaves Bangkok in the early morning at 5:55am and the other departs at 1:05pm in the afternoon.
+One train leaves Bangkok in the early morning at 5:55 am and the other departs at 1:05 pm.

 |Train Depart Bangkok||Arrive Aranyaprathet||Travel Time|